SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The RoQ flow identifier range is between 0 and 4611686018427387903 (2^62 - 1) (both included).
 Leading zeroes MUST NOT be used.

-# Interaction with Existing SDP Attributes {#existing-attributes}
+## Applicability of Existing SDP Attributes to RoQ {#existing-attributes}

-This section describes how existing SDP attribute extensions are reused to describe RoQ media flows.
+This section does not introduce new SDP attribute extensions, but describes how some existing SDP attribute extensions are reused to describe RoQ media flows.

+**Editor's Note:** The goal for this section is to describe how existing SDP attributes are used differently, to support RoQ, and to be able to make the statement that other existing SDP attribute extensions can be reused with RoQ, with no special considerations.
+Special considerations we've missed are especially welcomed!

-## SDP Attributes Applying to a QUIC Connection/RTP Session {#conn-level}
+### SDP Attributes Applying to a QUIC Connection/RTP Session {#conn-level}

 This document assumes that an authenticated QUIC connection will be opened using a "roq" ALPN or some other ALPN, as described in Section 4.1 of {{!I-D.ietf-avtcore-rtp-over-quic}}.